Caproni Ca.135: Hungary

-On 11 August, six Capronis, commanded by 1st Lt Szakonyi, took off to bomb a 2 km (6,560 ft) bridge across the Bug River of the city of Nikolayev, on the Black sea.
-One Ca.135 had to turn back due to engine problems, but the other five, escorted by Hungarian Fiat CR.42s and Reggiane Re.2000s, continued eastwards.
+On 11 August, six Capronis, commanded by 1st Lt Szakonyi, took off to bomb a 2 km (6,560 ft) bridge across the Bug River of the city of Nikolayev, on the Black Sea.
+One Ca.135 had to turn back due to engine problems, but the other five, escorted by Hungarian Fiat CR.42s and MÁVAG Héja Is, continued eastwards.
 Szakonyi's Caproni was hit by AA fire and lost his port engine but the squadron commander remained in action.
 One of his pilots, Capt.
 Eszenyi, destroyed the bridge, and Szakonyi bombed the Nikolayev train station.
 On the way back the Capronis were intercepted by Soviet Polikarpov I-16 fighters.
-The escorting Hungarian fighters shot down five I-16, while Szakonyi's crippled Ca.135 managed to destroy another three Polikarpovs.
+The escorting Hungarian fighters shot down five I-16s, while Szakonyi's crippled Ca.135 managed to destroy another three Polikarpovs.
 After the German 11th Army captured Nikolayev, on 16 August, the commander of Luftflotte 4, Col Gen Lohr, decorated the successful Hungarian crews at Sutyska.

-The Ca.135 on the Eastern front had frequent malfunctions and its insufficient combat load-carrying capability set high demands on the mechanics maintaining it.
-A 50 per cent operational readiness of the Capronis was to be seen as a great achievement.
+The Ca.135 on the Eastern Front had frequent malfunctions and its insufficient combat load-carrying capability set high demands on the mechanics maintaining it.
+A 50% operational readiness of the Capronis was to be seen as a great achievement.

 The first Hungarian Flying formation on the Eastern Front was withdrawn in September 1941, for recuperation, re-equipment and rest.
-In June 1942 the Hungarians sent the 2nd Air Brigade to provide tactical support and reconnaissance sorties to Hungarian 2nd Army, deployed on the Don.
+In June 1942, the Hungarians sent the 2nd Air Brigade to provide tactical support and reconnaissance sorties to the Hungarian 2nd Army, deployed on the Don.
 The only bombardment unit, the 4/1 Bomber squadron, was equipped with 17 Ca.135s.

 The 4° squadron operated these aircraft until late 1942, when the survivors, worn out, were used as training aircraft.
-The Hungarians did not love the Ca.135Bis, but it was all they had, and so they had to make best out of it.
+The Hungarians did not love the Ca.135Bis, but it was all they had, so they had to make the most of it.
 One of the squadrons, the I/4, (originally equipped with eight aircraft), soon lost one on landing.
 It was replaced by another four aircraft.
 This squadron, up to October 1941, carried out 265 attacks, flew 1,040 sorties, and dropped around 1,450 tonnes (1,600 tons) of bombs, evidently helped by the short range (200–300 km) that allowed them to use the aircraft's maximum bomb load.
 Two aircraft were shot down, another two were lost in accidents and 11 crewmen were killed.
 The daily average, over these four months, was over 8 missions flown and 13 tonnes (14 tons) of bombs dropped.